Holidays Calendar for July 30, 2021

 • 1963 Born: Lisa Kudrow, American actress, screenwriter, and producer, best known for role as Phoebe Buffay on the televisions series Friends.
 This role brought her an Emmy Award and two Screen Actors Guild Awards.

-• 1961 Born: Laurence Fishburne, American actor and producer, best remembered for role as Morpheus in Matrix.
-He became the first African-American to portray Othello in a motion picture.
-This role brought him wide recognition.
+• 1961 Born: Laurence Fishburne, American actor and producer, best know for his role as Morpheus in Matrix and as the first African-American to portray Othello in a motion picture.

-• 1948 Born: Jean Reno, French actor, best known for roes in Crimson Rivers, Godzilla, The Da Vinci Code, Mission: Impossible, The Pink Panther, Ronin, Les visiteurs, The Big Blue, and Léon.
+• 1948 Born: Jean Reno, French actor, best known for his roles in Crimson Rivers, Godzilla, The Da Vinci Code, Mission: Impossible, The Pink Panther, Ronin, Les visiteurs, The Big Blue, and Léon.

-• 1947 Born: Françoise Barré-Sinoussi, French virologist and biologist, Nobel Prize laureate for discovery of HIV.
+• 1947 Born: Françoise Barré-Sinoussi, French virologist and biologist, Nobel Prize laureate for the discovery of HIV.

-• 1932 Flowers and Trees, first Walt Disney's cartoon short to use Technicolor.
-This work became the first cartoon short to win Academy Award.
+• 1932 Flowers and Trees, the first Walt Disney's cartoon short to use Technicolor, premiered.
+It became the first cartoon short to win an Academy Award.

 • 1863 Representatives of the United States and tribal leaders including Chief Pocatello (of the Shoshone) signed the Treaty of Box Elder.
-The treaty called for peaceable relations between the two groups and contained a promise by the U.S to pay the Shoshone $5,000 yearly as compensation for the utter destitution inflicted by war.
+It was adopted after a period of conflict which included the Bear River Massacre.

-• 1818 Born: Emily Brontë, English author and poet, the third eldest of four surviving Brontë siblings.
-She is best known for her only novel Wuthering Heights, now considered a classic of English literature.
+• 1818 Born: Emily Brontë, English novelist and poet who is best known for her only novel, Wuthering Heights, now considered a classic of English literature.

 • 1811 Died: Miguel Hidalgo y Costilla, Mexican priest and soldier, leader of the Mexican War of Independence.
 He was executed by a firing squad at Chihuahua.

-• 1656 Swedish forces under the command of King Charles X Gustav defeated the forces of the Polish–Lithuanian Commonwealth at the Battle of Warsaw.
+• 1656 Swedish forces under the command of King Charles X Gustav defeated the forces of the Polish–Lithuanian Commonwealth in the Battle of Warsaw.

-• 1419 First Defenestration of Prague: a crowd of radical Hussites killed seven members of the Prague city council.
+• 1419 The First Defenestration of Prague: a crowd of radical Hussites killed seven members of the Prague city council by throwing them out of a window.